Talent Builds

 When Alpha first dropped for The War Within it was no secret this was the juicer of the 2 hero builds, it was the kid that had been coming to the gym for 6 months, only wearing a stringer singlet, and had somehow managed to gain 10kgs of muscle by “just eating clen and trening hard bro”.

-The first talent on the talent tree is Vampiric Strike, this replaces your heart strike either when you get a proc of Essence of the Blood Queen or when Vampiric Blood is active.
-You can proc a Vampiric Strike after a Death Strike but the chance is very low but during Vampiric Blood your heart strike will always be replaced for the duration with Vampiric Strike.
+The first talent on the talent tree is Vampiric Strike, this replaces your heart strike either when you get a proc of Essence of the Blood Queen via Death Strike or when Dancing Rune Weapon is active.
+You can proc a Vampiric Strike after a Death Strike but the chance is fairly low at 35% each cast but during Dancing Rune Weapon your heart strike will always be replaced for the duration with Vampiric Strike.

-Vampiric Strike heals you for 1% of your max HP and grants you stacks of Essence of the Blood Queen, these stacks last for 20 seconds and refresh on application.
+Vampiric Strike heals you for 1% of your max HP and grants you stacks of Essence of the Blood Queen, these stacks last for 25 seconds and refresh on application.
 Each stack grants you 1% haste, capping at 5 stacks or 5% haste.
-Thanks to the bottom capstone talent Gift of the San’layn your Essence of the Blood Queen effects are increased by 150% during Vampiric Blood.
+Thanks to the bottom capstone talent Gift of the San’layn your Essence of the Blood Queen effects are increased by 200% during Dancing Rune Weapon

 The San’layn Hero Talents

-Frenzied Bloodthirst grants you 2 additional stacks of Essence of the Blood Queen (making this 7 stacks at 7% haste) and Increased the damage of your Death Strike by 3%
+- Frenzied Bloodthirst grants you 2 additional stacks of Essence of the Blood Queen (making this 7 stacks at 7% haste) and Increased the damage of your Death Strike by 6% per stack

 Your talent setup for San’layn will look like this